 Proportional representation and income inequality

-PR gives ordinary citizens a bigger voice and one might expect that to be reflected in indicators of income inequality.This expectation is borne out by the research.
+PR gives ordinary citizens a greater voice and one might expect that to be reflected in indicators of income inequality.This expectation is borne out by the research.

 The authors explain this result in terms of the higher degree of political power of people in PR systems.